 Another distinction between the different clustering algorithms is whether or not they operate on the object's feature space or operate on a derived similarity (or distance) space.
-K-means based algorithms are the prototypical examples of methods that operate on the original feature space.
-In this class of algorithms, each object is represented as a multi-dimensional feature vector, and the clustering solution is obtained by iteratively optimizing the similarity (or distance) between each object and its cluster centroid.
-One the other hand, similarity-based algorithms compute the clustering solution by first computing the pairwise similarities between all the objects and then use these similarities to drive the overall clustering solution.
-Hierarchical agglomerative schemes, graph-based schemes, as well as K-medoid, fall into this category.
+K-means-based algorithms are the prototypical examples of methods that operate on the original feature space.
+In this class of algorithms, each object is represented as a multidimensional feature vector, and the clustering solution is obtained by iteratively optimizOperator: SV Date: 6/05 Revision: 1st Pass ing the similarity (or distance) between each object and its cluster centroid.
+On the other hand, similarity-based algorithms compute the clustering solution by first computing the pairwise similarities between all the objects and then use these similarities to drive the overall clustering solution.
+Hierarchical agglomerative schemes, graphbased schemes, as well as K-medoid, fall into this category.
 The advantages of similarity-based methods is that they can be used to cluster a wide variety of datasets, provided that reasonable methods exist for computing the pairwise similarity between objects.
-For this reason, they have been used to cluster both sequential [52, 22] as well as graph datasets [40, 72], especially in biological applications.
-On the other hand, there has been limited work in developing clustering algorithms that operate directly on the sequence or graph datasets [41].
+For this reason, they have been used to cluster both sequential (1,2) as well as graph datasets (33,34), especially in biological applications.
+On the other hand, there has been limited work in developing clustering algorithms that operate directly on the sequence or graph datasets (35).

 However, similarity-based approaches have two key limitations.
 First, their computational requirements are high as they need to compute the pairwise similarity between all the objects that need to be clustered.
-As a result such algorithms can only be applied to relatively small datasets (a few thousand objects), and they cannot be effectively used to cluster the datasets arising in many fields within life sciences.
-The second limitation of these approaches is that by not using the object's feature space and relying only on the pairwise similarities, they tend to produce sub-optimal clustering solutions especially when the similarities are low relative to the cluster sizes.
+As a result, such algorithms can only be applied to relatively small datasets (a few thousand objects), and they cannot be effectively used to cluster the datasets arising in many fields within life sciences.
+The second limitation of these approaches is that by not using the object's feature space and relying only on the pairwise similarities, they tend to produce suboptimal clustering solutions, especially when the similarities are low relative to the cluster sizes.
 The key reason for this is that these algorithms can only determine the overall similarity of a collection of objects (i.e., a cluster) by using measures derived from the pairwise similarities (e.g., average, median, or minimum pairwise similarities).
-However, such measures, unless the overall similarity between the members of different clusters is high, are quite unreliable since they cannot capture what is common between the different objects in the collection.
+However, such measures, unless the overall similarity between the members of different clusters is high, are quite unreliable as they cannot capture what is common between the different objects in the collection.

 Clustering algorithms that operate in the object's feature space can overcome both of these limitations.
-Since they do not require the precomputation of the pairwise similarities, fast partitional algorithms can be used to find the clusters, and since their clustering decisions are made in the object's feature space, they can potentially lead to better clusters by correctly evaluating the similarity between a collection of objects.
-For example, in the context of clustering protein sequences, the proteins in each cluster can be analyzed to determine the conserved blocks, and use only these blocks in computing the similarity between the sequences (an idea formalized by profile HMM approaches [19, 18]).
-Recent studies in the context of clustering large high-dimensional datasets done by various groups [13, 50, 2, 69] show the advantages of such algorithms over those based on similarity.
+Because they do not require the precomputation of the pairwise similarities, fast partitional algorithms can be used to find the clusters, and because their clustering decisions are made in the object's feature space, they can potentially lead to better clusters by correctly evaluating the similarity between a collection of objects.
+For example, in the context of clustering protein sequences, the proteins in each cluster can be analyzed to determine the conserved blocks, and use only these blocks in computing the similarity between the sequences (an idea formalized by profile HMM approaches; 36,37).
+Recent studies in the context of clustering large high-dimensional datasets done by various groups (38-41) show the advantages of such algorithms over those based on similarity.

-2.3 Globular and Transitive Clustering Algorithms
+2.3.
+Globular and Transitive Clustering Algorithms